 Circulation can’t be understated.
-Be sure that your bars are not touching each other and there is air flow between layers.
-If soap is touching while it is curing, it will form moisture between the bars and they may not cure as fast as they could.
+Be sure that your bars are not touching each other and there is airflow between layers.
+If soap is touching while it is curing, it will form moisture between the bars and it may not cure as fast as it could.

 Curing Soap: Things to Avoid

 Along with finding ways to cure soap faster, I’ve found some things that don’t help.
 Some of them even make the matter worse.

 Too much lye